antifalcone/vk-parser/README.md

 3. Collecting information about the target's friends.
 4. Collecting photos from target's page.

+A primary analysis of the city and university is also available using information from the goal page, its subscriptions and friends.

 Development continues, suggestions and criticism are accepted.

 ABOUT PROGRAM: